FourierFlows/GeophysicalFlows.jl/docs/src/installation_instructions.md

     Installing GeophysicalFlows with an older version of Julia will install an older version of GeophysicalFlows.jl (the latest version compatible with your version of Julia).

-    GeophysicalFlows.jl is continuously tested on Julia v1.10 (the current long-term release) and v1.11.
+    GeophysicalFlows.jl is continuously tested on Julia v1.10 (the current long-term release), v1.11, and v1.12.
     _We strongly urge using one of the tested Julia versions._